Shil1978 is a science buff with 11 years of experience writing about of psychology and related-topics.

 Did you know pets can improve both your physical and emotional health?
-Some of you who have pets would readily agree that your animal companions can have an immensely positive effect on you.
+Those who have pets would readily agree that animal companions can have an immensely positive effect on you.
 However, most of us don't really know what these positive effects are in concrete terms.
-We just think of them as the general good feelings we get when we are around our pets.
-Pets, however, can offer numerous real health and emotional benefits.
+We just think of them as the general good feelings we get when we are around our pets, but they can offer numerous real benefits.

 The Centers for Disease Control and Prevention (CDC) says that having a pet can decrease your blood pressure, can decrease cholesterol levels, and can also decrease triglyceride levels.
 They also say that pets can increase your opportunities for exercise, outdoor activities, and increase your opportunities for socialization.